MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 - Ngrok will listen to requests from the internet and will route them to your application when it is running on port 44325.
 It should resemble `https://y8rPrT2b.ngrok.io/` where *y8rPrT2b* is replaced by your ngrok alpha-numeric HTTPS URL.

--Be sure to keep the command prompt with ngrok running, and to make a note of the URL—you'll need it later.
+- Be sure to keep the command prompt with ngrok running, and to make a note of the URL—you'll need it later.

 - Verify that *ngrok* is running and working properly by opening your browser and going to your content page via the ngrok HTTPS URL that was provided in your command prompt window.